farukGucN/kyma-runtime-samples/from-zero-to-cap-on-kyma/README.md

    ```

 3. Enable Istio injection for the namespace.
 Set the kubeconfig context to point to the namespace and create the Docker image pull Secret.

+   > Note: You will need a Docker API Key so that Kubernetes can pull the Docker images from your Docker account.

    ```shell
    make prepare-kyma-for-deployment